-This policy applies to the job duties of the Board of Assessors, Principal Assessor, Town Treasurer, and Town Accountant, as well as to the Selectmen's and Advisory Committee's responsibilities as budget decision makers.
-The policy Owners are: Board of Selectmen, Board of Assessors, and Advisory Committee.
+This policy applies to the job duties of the Board of Assessors, Principal Assessor, Town Treasurer, and Town Accountant, as well as to the Select Board's and Advisory Committee's responsibilities as budget decision makers.
+The policy Owners are: Select Board, Board of Assessors, and Advisory Committee.